-A bronchoscopy is a procedure that allows your doctor to view your airways and lungs.
+A bronchoscopy is a procedure that allows your doctor to view the airways and lungs.
 This procedure can be used to diagnose or treat a condition of the airways or lungs.

 What is a bronchoscopy?

-During a bronchoscopy, a doctor inserts a small tube attached to a camera (called a bronchoscope) through your nose or mouth.
+During a bronchoscopy, a doctor inserts a thin tube attached with a light and a camera on the end (called a bronchoscope) through the nose or mouth.

-This allows the doctor to see your airways and take photographs or videos of them.
+This allows the doctor to see the airways and take photographs or videos of them.
 It also allows them to take a sample of the tissue there, which is known as a biopsy.

-The results from a bronchoscopy help the doctor make a diagnosis and plan the right treatment for your condition.
+The results from a bronchoscopy help the doctor make a diagnosis and plan the right treatment.

 When is a bronchoscopy used?

-You may also have a bronchoscopy to treat an airway problem.
+Bronchoscopy is also used to treat an airway problem.
 This might involve:

 Preparing for your bronchoscopy

-Don’t eat for 6–12 hours before your bronchoscopy and you’ll need to remove any dentures before the procedure.
+If you are having a bronchoscopy, you should not eat for 6–12 hours before the procedure.
+You will need to remove any dentures.
 You should also consult your doctor about any medications you are on, including:

 You’ll need to arrange for someone to take you home afterwards.